Readless

 Who should choose itReaders who want simplicity plus AIReaders who want rules, dashboards, and scale

-If you follow a lot of sources across newsletters, blogs, and feeds, Inoreader is usually the better pick than a lighter AI-news app.
-If you want faster, less manual processing after collection, pair it with a digest workflow such as a AI newsletter summarizer.
+If you follow many sources across newsletters, blogs, and feeds, Inoreader is usually the better pick over a lighter AI news app.
+If you want faster, less manual processing after collection, pair it with a digest workflow such as an AI newsletter summarizer.

 Too many feeds and newsletters?
 Route discovery into one place, then read one focused AI digest instead of 20 fragmented updates.